 At Cornell Scott-Hill Health Center, we recognize the unique healthcare needs of homeless individuals and are committed to providing compassionate care that promotes their overall well-being and helps restore stability in their lives.

-Street medicine ensures health equity through access to quality medical care for Greater New Haven’s unreached houseless population.
+Street medicine ensures health equity through access to quality medical care for Greater New Haven and Lower Naugatuck Valley’s unreached houseless population.

 Through direct and regular medical outreach, our doctors, APRNs, and physician assistants provide direct medical care in the streets, shelters, encampments, soup kitchens, and drop-in centers.
 The Street Medicine team bridges the gaps and barriers the houseless experience in receiving medical care through traditional means.
 The team’s success is driven by care over a continuum that starts by building relationships and offering companionship and respect.
 In doing so, we meet the patient where they are to address their unique psychosocial and health care needs.